-“We are humbled by the great work of the alliance of partners to protect future generations from a disease that carries devastating implications for people, families, healthcare systems and local economies," said Merck Chairman, President and CEO Kenneth C. Frazier.
+“We are humbled by the great work of the alliance of partners to protect future generations from a disease that carries devastating implications for people, families, healthcare systems and local economies," said Merck Chairman of the Board and Chief Executive Officer Kenneth C. Frazier.

 Twenty-five years later, the results of this program speak for themselves.
 With the efforts of a variety of partners, including the donation of more than 1 billion treatments to more than 117,000 communities in 28 countries in Africa, six countries in Latin America, and in Yemen, disease transmission has been interrupted – meaning no new cases have been identified – in four of the six affected countries in Latin America and nine regions in five African countries.

 In 1998, Merck expanded its commitment to include donating Mectizan for the treatment of lymphatic filariasis (LF) in African countries and Yemen where LF – also known as elephantiasis – co-exists with river blindness.

 Today, the MDP is the longest-running, disease-specific drug donation program of its kind.

 Explore our 25-year history of helping to bring treatment to those afflicted by river blindness and lymphatic filariasis.

 Dr. William Campbell of Merck Research Laboratories suggests the use of Mectizan (ivermectin) against onchocerciasis (river blindness) in humans.

 The first human clinical trials begin in Dakar with the first patient receiving a single dose.